-- · What are you seeing in terms of need at this stage · What are you seeing in terms of need at this stage of the COVID crisis? - What are you doing to meet that need: same work, What has changed about what you're doing to meet new work, more communication, additional funding, new initiatives, etc.? - current and emerging community needs? - of the COVID crisis? - community need? - What post-COVID planning are you doing? - What do you need to continue effectively meeting Have any successful collaborations been formed since our last meeting?
+- What are you seeing in terms of need at this stage What are you seeing in terms of need at this stage of the COVID crisis? - What are you doing to meet that need: same work, What has changed about what you're doing to meet community need? - What post-COVID planning are you doing? - Have any successful collaborations been formed since our last meeting?